kwur/new-kwur-site/_posts/2008-02-17-dr-drew-on-kwur.md

 ---
 <div class="pf-content">
   <p>
-    So I&#8217;m excited to announce that Shanks and I got to interview Dr. Drew on my show this Friday.
+    So I’m excited to announce that Shanks and I got to interview Dr. Drew on my show this Friday.
 We discussed Celebrity Rehab, college radio, and bestiality (oh Loveline).
-Thankfully, someone nabbed a recording of it (which I&#8217;m not entirely sure is legal) and I&#8217;ve made it available right here.
+Thankfully, someone nabbed a recording of it (which I’m not entirely sure is legal) and I’ve made it available right here.
 Enjoy!
   </p>

   <p>